 More at Textbooks: Information and Purchasing, including Online Orders, Newark Center Textbooks and Supplies, Book Buybacks, and Textbook Costs.

-- Demonstrate and understand a variety of explanations accounting for human behavior (in evolutionary and/or contemporary contexts) and to account for differences in terms of the interplay among society, culture, and biology.
+- Demonstrate understanding of a variety of explanations accounting for human behavior (in evolutionary and/or contemporary contexts) and account for differences in terms of the interplay among society, culture, and biology.

 - Demonstrate competence in defining, critically assessing, and using sociological concepts.

-- Demonstrate familiarity with theoretical perspectives and historical developments in the discipline.
+- Have a familiarity with various theoretical perspectives and their historical development in the discipline.

-- Identify and employ various research designs and their appropriate application to the study of social life.
+- Be able to identify and employ various research designs and their appropriate application to the study of social life.

-- Demonstrate an understanding of cross-cultural differences and an understanding of the importance of cultural context.
+- Possess an understanding of cross-cultural differences and an understanding of the importance of cultural context.